Dragonchain-Community/dragonchain-uvn-install-guide/launch-a-vps-on-linode.md

  2. Click "Create > Linode" once you’re able to get to your dashboard

- 3. Choose "Ubuntu 19.04" for the Distribution
+ 3. Choose "Ubuntu 18.04 LTS" for the Distribution

  4. Select a Region to deploy your VPS to